Covera Covera

 What Is Full Coverage Car Insurance?

 Liability coverage is required by Arizona law.
-It covers damage and injuries you cause to others.
-Arizona minimum is 25/50/15, but most experienced drivers carry higher limits.
+The state minimum is 25/50/15, but most experienced drivers carry higher limits for better protection.

 Collision coverage pays for damage to your vehicle after an accident, regardless of fault.
-Essential for newer vehicles and anyone with a loan or lease.
+Essential for newer vehicles and financed cars.

 What Full Coverage Doesn't Cover

-Full Coverage Insurance for Glendale Drivers Over 50
+Full Coverage for Glendale Drivers Over 50

 When Full Coverage Makes Sense